Italian bond yields dip as Europe signals budget approval

 Strategists said the European Commission's announcement late on Tuesday that no euro zone states had submitted deficit plans that breached EU rules brought relief to investors.

+"The market appears more open to giving these countries some room to breath."

-Ten-year Italian yields dropped 3 basis points to 2.51 percent, outpacing their Spanish equivalents, which dropped 1 basis point to 2.15 percent.
+Ten-year Italian yields dropped 4 basis points to 2.50 percent, outpacing Spanish equivalents which dropped 1 bps to 2.15 percent.

 But some remained uncertain as to whether Italy could close the yield gap further on Spain.
 The 10-year spread hit 40 bps this week - its highest since February 2012.

-"I was in the camp of spreads going flat between Italy and Spain at the beginning of the year, but over recent months the data flow has really changed," said UniCredit rate strategist Luca Cazzulani.
-He predicted the 10-year spread would remain between 30-40bps.
+"I was in the camp of spreads going flat between Italy and Spain at the beginning of the year, but over recent months the data flow has really changed," said UniCredit rate strategist Luca Cazzulani, predicting the 10-year spread would remain between 30-40bps.

-Spain's economy grew by 1.2 percent year-on-year in the second quarter; Italy's shrank by 0.2 percent.
-Spanish third-quarter GDP data is due on Thursday and Italy's in mid-November.
+Spain's economy grew by 1.2 percent year-on-year in the second quarter, while Italy's contracted by 0.2 percent.
+Spanish third-quarter GDP data is due on Thursday with Italy's to follow in mid-November.

-Diminishing prospects of a sovereign bond-buying programme from the European Central Bank have refocused investor attention on economic divergence within the euro zone.
-Bankers report a pick-up in relative value trading between member states.
+Diminishing prospects of a sovereign bond-buying programme from the European Central Bank have refocused investor attention on economic divergence in the euro zone, with bankers reporting a pick-up in relative value trading between member states.

-In the near term, a sale of five- and 10-year bonds from Italy on Thursday is likely to stem any further fall in yields.
+In the near-term, a sale of five- and 10-year bonds from Italy on Thursday will likely stem any further fall in yields.

-Investor appetite for Italian debt also remains tempered by questions over its banks after they fared the worst in the ECB's stress tests.
+Investor appetite for Italian debt also remains tempered by questions over its banking sector after the country fared the worst in the ECB's stress tests.

 Italy's Monte Paschi may seek to delay repaying hundreds of millions of euros in state aid to help shore up its balance sheet.

+Elsewhere in the periphery, Greek 10-year yields fell 6 bps to 7.51 percent, while Portugal's were 2 bps lower at 3.35 percent.

-In France, where there had also been concerns about its budget negotiations, 10-year yields were flat at 1.28 percent .
+In France, where there had also been concerns about its budget negotiations, 10-year yields fell 2 bps to 1.26 percent .

-Traders said many investors remained on the sidelines before a U.S. Federal Reserve policy decision later on Wednesday.
+Strategists said the price action had been slightly exacerbated by low volumes with many investors sidelined ahead of a U.S. Federal Reserve policy decision later on Wednesday.

-At the conclusion of its two-day meeting, the Fed is expected to announce the end of its bond-buying stimulus while restating its willingness to wait before raising interest rates.
+At the conclusion of its two-day meeting, the Fed is expected to announce the end of its bond-buying stimulus while restating its willingness to wait before hiking interest rates.

 "In our view, any major tightening of monetary policy remains a story for the latter half of 2015," said Nick Gartside, CIO for fixed income at JPMorgan Asset Management.

-German 10-year bond yields, the benchmark for euro zone markets, were up 2 bps at 0.89 percent after another weak German auction of 10-year paper.
-(Additional reporting by Marius Zaharia; Editing by Larry King)
+German 10-year bond yields - the benchmark for euro zone markets - were up 1 bps at 0.88 percent after another weak German auction of 10-year paper.
+(Editing by Alison Williams and Nigel Stephenson)

 NEW YORK, March 12 For some millennial investors, loyalty to one of their favorite apps matters more than financial details in the case of Snap Inc.